 It is possible to construct a probabilistic range of outcomes for the deficit.
 This is accomplished by taking the RMSE of previous forecast errors and assuming that these errors are drawn from a normal distribution.
-This exercise is undertaken at every forecast horizon from the current Budget year to five years down the road.
+This exercise is undertaken at every forecast horizon from the current year to five years down the road.
 Chart 2-1 displays the projected range of possible deficits.
 In the chart, the middle line represents the Administration's expected budget balance and can be interpreted as the 50th percentile outcome.
 The rest of the lines in the chart may be read in the following fashion.
-The top line reports the 95th percentile of the distribution of outcomes over 2017 to 2022, meaning that there is a 95 percent probability that the actual balance in those years will be more negative than expressed by the line.
+The top line reports the 95th percentile of the distribution of outcomes over 2018 to 2023, meaning that there is a 95 percent probability that the actual balance in those years will be more negative than expressed by the line.
 Similarly, there is a 95 percent probability that the balance will be more positive than suggested by the bottom line in the chart.
-In 2017, there is a 95 percent chance of a budget deficit greater than 1.0 percent of GDP.
-By 2022, there is only a 5 percent chance of a budget deficit greater than 8.8 percent of GDP.
-In addition, the chart reports that there is a substantial probability of a budget surplus by 2022.
+In 2018, there is a 95 percent chance of a budget deficit greater than 2.0 percent of GDP.
+By 2023, there is only a 5 per- GDP.
+In addition, the chart reports that there is a significent chance of a budget deficit greater than 9.9 percent of cant probability of a budget surplus by 2023.